Test Data Virtualization

 Overview Benchmarking Compliance DB Test Data DB Subsetting DevOps Test Files/Reports Virtual Test Data TDaaS

-The creation and management of safe, intelligent test data continues to remain a vexing part of QA and development cycles.
-Manual and off-the-shelf approaches have proven to be time-consuming and costly, and their incomplete solutions have resulted in inadequate testing and missed SLA/delivery dates.
-Using the latest, still unmasked production data as a fail safe is simply unsafe.
+Manual, database-centric, and off-the-shelf approaches to test data virtualization have proven to be time-consuming and costly, resulting in inadequate testing or database-centric approaches that set back SLA/delivery dates.
+And testing with the latest, still unmasked production data as a fail safe is simply unsafe.

 Test tubes with a yellow liquid being dripped into them